wordofwarning/wordofwarning.org/current/2013-springsummer/haphazard/index.md

 *LABOLIS :: Threads* – [**Ultra Violets**](http://www.ultraviolets.org.uk)
 Enter [*LABOLIS*](http://vimeo.com/33027206)... getting lost is just the beginning.

 A shape-shifting maze in an urban metropolis – immersing players of all ages in fantasy spaces, it seeks to test the wits and sharpen senses through fun and games.
-Come creep, sneak, frolic and guess your way through riddle-solving realms where live creatures roam; star’s will charm you with their stories and nothing is quite what it seems.
+Come creep, sneak, frolic and guess your way through riddle-solving realms where live creatures roam; stars will charm you with their stories and nothing is quite what it seems.
 This time, a Minotaur is on the prowl...

 ![Volkov Commanders](volkov.jpg)
 *Synesthetic Moonscape* – [**Volkov Commanders**](http://www.volkovcommanders.co.uk):